 The Sanctuary is a row of houses attached to Westminster Abbey.
 If Bond exits his front door, turns right and walks 400 yards, across Parliament Square, passing Parliament Street on his left, Houses Of Parliament on the right, he is at the northern end of Westminster Bridge, at the western end of the Victoria Embankment which runs for about a mile and a half along the river and runs onto New Bridge Street at Blackfriars Bridge.
 Norman Shaw North, the New Scotland Yard building which was under construction in 1888, is about 100 yards along.
 Parliament Street runs parallel to the embankment.
-Nowadays Number 50 is directly behind Norman Shaw North.
+Nowadays number 50 is directly behind Norman Shaw North.
 It was rebuilt around 1890 but assuming it is in roughly the same spot, it would have allowed Bond to observe the construction of the opera house that was originally on the site from his rear window, 50 yards away.
 The opera house was a failed project that was never used because of a financial problem.
 It was eventually demolished to ground level and the 40ft deep concrete foundations were used as the base for Norman Shaw North.
 The Whitehall victim was found in the cellar on 2nd October 1888.